 So how can I use keywords on my business website?

 At a basic level, you want to use relevant keywords in your content.
 In fact, you may want to identify keywords first and then create content built around these.
 There are three things you need to remember:

-Instead, try and look for longer phrases that closely match what your target market want, in an area where you have a competitive edge.
+Instead, look for longer phrases that closely match what your target market want, and where you have a competitive edge.